Hold Them or Fold Them, When is it Time For a Divorce?

 - When their children are grown many couples find there is nothing left to keep them together and want to make a new start, often in opposite directions.

 While the above list seems daunting, there are times when a couple will benefit from input from their Family Law attorney.
 Too, an attorney can recommend marriage counseling for at least several months before agreeing to take a case if it appears the couple has a chance of staying together.
-Attorney Grant Gisondo who practices in Palm Beach Gardens and serves Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, and Hillsborough counties as well as Washington DC believes in marriage and will work with each client in a caring and personal way.
+Attorney Grant Gisondo who practices in Palm Beach Gardens and serves Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, and Hillsborough counties as well as Washington DC and New York believes in marriage and will work with each client in a caring and personal way.
 He willingly helps clients take a close look at the decisions they are about to make and counsels them to make wise choices.
 For a free, initial, in-office consultation where Attorney Grant will meet with you personally call (561) 530-4568 to make an appointment.
 His office hours are 9:00 am to 5:00 pm Monday through Friday and for new clients, 8:30 am to 1:00 pm on Saturdays.